 How does Coinbase use my data?

-We collect personal information to provide you with our services.
-When we do collect data it is primarily because it is mandated by law — such as when we must comply with anti money laundering laws — or to verify your identity and protect you from potential fraudulent activity.
+At Coinbase, we collect personal information that is necessary to provide you with our services.
+This primarily includes data we collect because it is mandated by law—such as when we must comply with anti-money laundering laws—or to verify your identity and protect you from potential fraudulent activity.
 We may also collect your data to enable certain services, improve our products, and keep you notified of new developments (based on your preferences).
 We do not —and will not — sell your data to third parties without your consent.

 What type of data does Coinbase collect?

 We may collect the following types of information:

 Personal Identification Information: Full legal name, date of birth, age, nationality, gender, signature, utility bills, photographs, phone number, home address, and/or email.

 Formal Identification Information: Government-issued identity document such as Passport, Driver's License, National Identity Card, State ID Card, Tax ID number, passport number, driver's license details, national identity card details, visa information, and/or any other information deemed necessary to comply with our legal obligations under financial or anti-money laundering laws.

 Institutional Information: Employer Identification number (or comparable number issued by a government), proof of legal formation (e.g. Articles of Incorporation), personal identification information for all material beneficial owners.

 Financial Information: Bank account information, payment card primary account number (PAN), transaction history, trading data, and/or tax identification.

 Transaction Information: Information about the transactions you make on our Services, such as the name of the recipient, your name, the amount, and/or timestamp.